Explore

 Achievable but uncomfortable.
 Gaps are significant.
 The mountain will feel hard on your hardest days.
 Train first or consider an easier route.

 This route is currently beyond your baseline.
-Not a permanent verdict — a specific training roadmap will close the gap.
-Use the Alternatives Engine to find a better starting point.
+Not a permanent verdict โ a specific training roadmap will close the gap.
+Use the Dream Route Planner to generate a stepping-stone progression path to close the gap safely.

 The Bottleneck System

-A 30% gap in Altitude on a high-altitude route scores much higher than a 30% gap in Terrain on a non-technical route.
-This means the engine always surfaces the problem that will hurt you the most on this specific mountain — not just the gap that's numerically largest.
+A 30% gap in Altitude on a high-altitude route scores much higher than a 30% Technical gap on a non-technical route.
+This means the engine always surfaces the problem that will hurt you the most on this specific mountain โ not just the gap that's numerically largest.

 Fixed Gaps vs. Trainable Gaps